Yield Farming Smart Contract Development for DeFi

 stakingToken.safeTransfer(feeRecipient, depositFee);

-depositFeeBP in basis points (100 = 1%).
-Changing depositFeeBP through governance with timelock is mandatory, otherwise the owner can set 100% fee and confiscate all deposits.
+depositFeeBP is in basis points (100 = 1%).
+Changing depositFeeBP via governance with timelock is mandatory — otherwise the owner could set a 100% fee and confiscate all deposits.